Secodis/TSS-WEB/Controls/Security-wthin-SDLC.md

 ## 1. Roles & Training

+1. **Team Responsibility:**
-1. Every development team MUST be responsible for the security of their own code.
+   Every development team must be responsible for the security of their own code.

+2. **Security Champions:**
-2. Every development team CAN have to appoint a security champion (see [{{site.TITLE_GENERAL_ROLES}}]({{site.URL_GENERAL_ROLES}})) and a deputy.
-One person can fill this role for multiple teams.
+   Each development team can appoint a security champion and a deputy as outlined in [{{site.TITLE_GENERAL_ROLES}}]({{site.URL_GENERAL_ROLES}}).
+One person may fulfill this role for multiple teams.

+3. **Security Training:**
-3. Every team member MUST receive general awareness and role-specific security training (e.g. secure coding training and training of secure design principles for developers).
+   Every team member must receive general awareness and role-specific security training.
+This includes secure coding training and training in secure design principles for developers.

 ## 2. Secure By Design